phantrdat/pinn-bo/README.md

 # Project Name

-This repository contains the source code and configurations for our PINN-BO paper submitted to AISTATS 2024.
+This repository contains the source code and configurations for our PINN-BO paper submitted to ECML-PKDD 2024.

 ## Requirements